JoeFu/alportal-document/docs/front-end/components-ui-user.md

 The following is a visual of this component at work.
 ![`EditProjectNote`](../imgs/frontend/components/ui/projects/EditProjectNote.png)
 ### InlineProject
+This component renders each inline projects under my projects.
+This includes function for inline editing of names, owners, tasks and other functions such as changing status of the project.

 This component can be used as follows: